 Why is my target CPA so high?

-In highly competitive industries, the cost of acquiring customers in any digital marketing channel can skyrocket.
 If you’re operating in a crowded space where multiple advertisers are fighting for the same audience, this can drive up the cost per click (CPC) and, consequently, your target CPA.

 2. Ad quality and relevance

-Google Ads prioritizes ads that provide value to users.
+Google Ads prioritizes ads that provide the most value to users.
 If your ad relevance and Quality Score are low, Google can penalize your campaign by charging a higher CPC.
 This, in turn, contributes to a higher tCPA.

 Ensure your ad creatives, landing pages, and targeting align seamlessly to improve relevance.